wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

 Once you're logged into the virtual machine, create a directory to work in.
 Drawing on ideas from [Noble (2009)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424 "A Quick Guide to Organizing Computational Biology Projects") and others, we recommend following a [specific convention](https://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure") for all your projects.
 For example create a main directory for this section of the course (e.g., `~/2016-05-30-reference`), and create relevant subdirectories for each step (e.g., first one might be `~/2016-05-30-reference/results/01-read_cleaning`).

+We recommend that you log your commands in a `WHATIDID.txt` file in each directory.

 ## Short read cleaning

-### Initial inspection

 Sequencers aren't perfect.
 All kinds of things can and do [go wrong](https://sequencing.qcfail.com/).
+"Crap in - crap out" means it's probably worth spending some time cleaning the raw data before performing real analysis.

+### Initial inspection

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) ([documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/)) can help you understand sequence quality and composition, and thus can inform next steps.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) ([documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/)) can help you understand sequence quality and composition, and thus can inform read cleaning strategy.

 Move, copy or link the raw sequence files (`~/data/reference_assembly/reads.pe*.fastq.gz`) to a relevant input directory (e.g. `~/2016-05-30-reference/data/01-read_cleaning/`) run FastQC on the second file,  `pe2`.
 The `--outdir` option will help you clearly separate input and output files.

-Your resulting directory structure may look like this:
+If respecting our [project structure convention](https://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure"), your resulting directory structure may look like this:

 ```bash
 user@userVM:~/2016-05-30-assembly$ tree -h